-Chapter 11 of the Colorado Code Regulations outlines the rules and requirements for exotic animals, including wildlife.
+Chapter 11 of the Colorado Code Regulations outlines the rules and requirements for exotic animals.
 In general, possession and importation of wildlife native to Colorado is prohibited.
 Ownership and importation of exotic (non-native) animals is also prohibited in some cases and restricted in others.

 Other rules include:

-- An individual can have up to six allowable native reptile and amphibians.
+- An individual can have up to four native reptiles and amphibians.

 - People who are properly licensed with the U.S. Fish and Wildlife Service and the Division of Wildlife may possess eagles, hawks and falcons for falconry purposes.

 - You’ll need a Commercial Wildlife Park License to possess any native wildlife or exotic animals not on the unregulated wildlife list.